labordynamicsinstitute/ldilab-manual/11-04-workflow-parta.md

 - data that the README tells you to download or otherwise access
 - data that you are provided on the L-Drive, which is typically provided under an agreement with the authors, and cannot be redistributed.
 ```

-- From the **README** provided by the authors, the **data section of the article itself**, or an **appendix**, establish a list of data sources used in the article.
-For each data source
-  - [ ] write the corresponding `Data description` section of `REPLICATION-PartA.md`.
-This should provide detail about the datasets
-    - If data are cited, copy and past the citation to the replication report, clarify which one you are referring to.
-Be sure to check  [AEA Sample References](https://www.aeaweb.org/journals/policies/sample-references) and the [additional guidance](https://social-science-data-editors.github.io/guidance/addtl-data-citation-guidance.html) to be sure it is a **data citation**, and not a citation to an article or a document describing the data!
-  - [ ] check any provided URL, and verify if there is a **"Data Use Agreement", "Citation requirement", "License"** on the web page.
-Check any such data use agreement for conditions.
-These may require that the authors cite a particular paper, or cite the data in a particular way (check this), or that the authors may not actually redistribute (provide) the data (check this!).
-If you have doubts, check with your supervisor.
-  - [ ] Check that there is enough information to obtain the data in the README.
-Based on the README, you should be able to find, on the linked website, the data that you would need.
-(Ignore at this point that the data might be provided)
-- [ ] Add the list of data sources to the repository by committing the preliminary version of the `REPLICATION-PartA.md` (`git add`, `git commit`, `git push`)
-- [ ] Fill out the `DataCitationSummary` field indicating how many data citations are in order: `all`, `some`, or `none`.
-- [ ] Fill out the `Data Provenance` section
-  - Are the data in the openICPSR repository, or are they someplace else?
-"Various" is a legitimate answer if data are in various locations.
-- [ ] Please refer to [A guided walk through the Replication Report](a-guided-walk-through-the-replication-report) for more details about which data sources to include and how to assess the provided information.

 ## Assess the openICPSR deposit